 Electives offered at Rutgers University include the opportunity for scholars to earn Masters Degrees or Certificates in Programs relevant to Biomedical Sciences/Clinical and Translational Research

-The KL2 Program will issue a solicitation for its next cohort in late summer 2022.
-Appointments would begin July 1, 2023.
+The New Jersey Alliance for Clinical and Translational Science (NJ ACTS) Institutional Career Development (KL2) program will issue a solicitation for its next cohort in late August/early September 2024.
+Appointments would begin July 1, 2025.

 Resources for Scholars